ivangfr/graalvm-quarkus-micronaut-springboot/README.md

    quarkus-consumer-api-native |           375s |         43764696 |                6s |             193MB |
  micronaut-consumer-api-native |            11s |         26723218 |              377s |             113MB |
 ```
+> **Note 1:** There is no results for `micronaut-book-api-native` because I was not able to build it.
+This is the [issue](https://github.com/ivangfr/graalvm-quarkus-micronaut-springboot/tree/master/book-api/micronaut-book-api#issues)

 Finally, the following table shows the results after running the script `collect-startup-ab-times.sh`
 ```